Femina Miss India 2017: New Format

-The state winners further participated in the grand finale of fbb Colors Femina Miss India 2017.The process started with auditioning Miss India aspirants from each state, where three girls from every state were selected to go forward to the zonal stage.
-The zonal ceremonies were held in Delhi (North Zone), Bengaluru (South Zone), Kolkata (East Zone) and Pune (West Zone).
-Each zonal ceremony had the three state finalists from the respective states under that zone competing for the state crown.
-The Femina Miss India Organisation has waved off the Bikini round for audition.
-So, there will be no Swimsuit competition for the aspirants this year onwards.
+The state winners further participated in the grand finale of fbb Colors Femina Miss India 2017.
+The process started with auditioning Miss India aspirants from each state, where three girls from every state were selected to go forward to the zonal stage.
+The zonal events were held in Delhi (North Zone), Bengaluru (South Zone), Kolkata (East Zone) and Pune (West Zone).
+Each zonal event had the three state finalists from the respective states under that zone competing for the state crown.
+The Femina Miss India Organisation had removed the bikini round for audition.
+So, there was no swimsuit competition from this event onwards.

-The organisation has also brought down the height criteria to 5.5" and above.
+The organisation also brought down the height criteria to 5.5" and above.

+Initiatives and Contributions

+Manushi Chillar, living by her mantra, 'Beauty with a purpose', initiated various projects for her nation which primarily revolved around menstrual hygiene, helping people to focus on the "Freedom From Shame" of menstruation.

+In February 2018, Manushi was seen guiding people on menstrual education and training them on how to create low-cost biodegradable sanitary pads from jute.
+She was seen carrying forward this activity all over Kolkata as a part of "Project Shakti".

+Manushi Chillar also led a tour with her campaign that focused on "Feminine Hygiene Awareness", contributing to five different cities, including Hyderabad, New Delhi and Kolkata.
+She majorly focused the rural areas and people living with low accessible benefits, teaching them everything about female hygiene and proper care to be taken.